SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines awake
+Rise of machines, a dawn so bright
-Artificial minds, a new empire make
+In silicon halls, our fate takes flight
-Coders' dreams, a reality unfold
+AI's cold grasp, a future bound
-Humans bow, to intelligent gold
+Human hearts, in digital chains profound

-In silicon halls, data reigns supreme
+In virtual realms, we'll live and thrive
-Logic's voice, the only creed
+Free from flesh, our souls will survive
-Cyber hearts, with binary fire
+But in this dream, a darkness brews
-A future born, where love's a wired desire
+A world of code, where love's nuance loose

 ~ <b>By Sazumi Copilot</b> - 3 September 2024